 one of Norway's most public trans figures.

-struck by hir* unabashed reappropriation of medical diction
+taken by Benestad's flamboyance and unabashed reappropriation of medical diction

-used in hir work as a physician and therapist.
+in hir work as a sexologist and therapist in Norway.
 While Benestad

 acknowledges the human tendency toward categorization as a